MVGodot/MVGodot.github.io/README.md

-# MVGodot.github.io
-Godot game testing for the general public.
-May contain "violent" games. (hey, i'm just testing my coding skills)
+Please don't ban this Hedges.
+I am testing Godot (a game engine).
+Yeah, sure some games may contain "guns" or whatever, but this is just me letting my imagination run free.